jaggy/jag.gy.bak/entries/03-why-i-use-full-names-when-desiging-forms.md

 ### “What if we wanted to be more personal by using their first name?” {.hanging-punctuation}

-I either just get the actual first part of the name, or add a nickname field in the user's profile.
+I either get the first part of the name, or add a nickname field in the user's profile.
 I personally don't really use my legal name.
 I use **Jaggy** publicly so reading emails that say my legal first name is pretty weird.

-Although, maybe it's just me but a lot of people here have nicknames since culturally people here had really formal legal names... for some reason.. then use a shorter version of that name, some amalgamation, or something else.
-Whatever the case may be, just using the legal first name might not be as personable as people think it is.
+I think the same goes for a lot of people here.
+A lot of the people I know have a formal name that they don’t really use, or only use a portion of their “full name”.
+If that’s the case, then addressing someone with their full first name is still not as personable as people think it really is.

 ## Let's talk about accessibility